Sinchula Trek |Sinchula Trekking Expedition | Sinchula Trekking Adventure| Sinchula Trekking Route|

-Evening visit Tashi Chho Dzong, seat of the national government and the Central Monastic Body, including the summer residence of the Je Khenpo (Chief Abbot of Bhutan) and stroll around Thimphu town.
-Dinner and overnight stay in the hotel, Thimphu
+In the evening, visit Tashi Chho Dzong, seat of the national government and the Central Monastic Body, including the summer residence of the Je Khenpo (Chief Abbot of Bhutan) and stroll around Thimphu town.
+Dinner and overnight stay in the hotel, Thimphu.

 Day 02.
 Thimphu stay